Trojan295/personal-page/content/posts/aws-sam-codedeploy.md

 {{< / highlight >}}

-You can either provisiong the S3 bucket and create the `samconfig.toml` file manually or use the `--guided` flag in the `sam deploy` command, so SAM will create it for you.
+You can either provision the S3 bucket and create the `samconfig.toml` file manually or use the `--guided` flag in the `sam deploy` command, so SAM will create it for you.

 What `sam deploy` does is:
 1. Detect, which functions must be updated